cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/projects/practice/_index.md

 Modularize the code, by splitting it into several files/folders and have a makefile.

 ---

+## Project 10: Image editor

+Learn about the [PPM image format](https://en.wikipedia.org/wiki/Netpbm) and complete the exercises in the code: [image editor](./image_editor.c).

+Also modularize the code by splitting it into headers, .c files, include, src folder and add makefile.

+---

 # 🗂️ Submission & Documentation Checklist